-As a faculty staff member at Tavistock Relationships I have jointly set up and led the innovative Adopting Together Service, which supports the couple relationship of parents who have adopted or have children placed with them.
+As a faculty staff member at Tavistock Relationships, I have jointly set up and led the innovative Adopting Together Service, which supports the couple relationship of parents who have adopted or have children placed with them.
 Prior to that, I worked as the Deputy Lead of the Parenting Together Service.
-As a member of the Parenting Together Team, I worked as Senior Research Psychotherapist on TCCR’s ‘Parents in Conflict’ randomized controlled trial investigating the effectiveness of the Mentalization-based therapy for parental conflict – Parenting Together.
+As a member of the Parenting Together Team, I worked as Senior Research Psychotherapist on Tavistock Relationships’s ‘Parents in Conflict’ randomised controlled trial investigating the effectiveness of the Mentalization-based therapy for parental conflict – Parenting Together.

-I am also involved in delivering and supervising TCCR's Parents as Partners project, which is an evaluated group work programme for parents who are struggling with conflict and stress in their parenting and relationships.
+I am also involved in delivering and supervising Tavistock Relationships Parents as Partners project, which is an evaluated group work programme for parents who are struggling with conflict and stress in their parenting and relationships.

 I have a special interest in working with separated parents who are struggling to resolve their conflict and establish a collaborative co-parenting relationship to support their children.

-I have co-authored TCCR’s practical guide, which offers support to separated parents.
+I have co-authored Tavistock Relationships practical guide, which offers support to separated parents.
 You can read a brief summary of this publication by clicking on the link below: